My Speakers Are Buzzing, How Do I Fix It? — Audioengine Skip to Content

 Whether you're using the renowned Audioengine A2+ or another high-end audio setup, understanding the root causes of these noises is essential for a pristine listening experience.
 This guide delves into common sources of disturbances and offers effective strategies to eradicate them.

-RF Interference: Electronic devices in your home, such as routers and mobile phones, can cause radio frequency interference, leading to that annoying buzz.
+Electronic devices in your home, such as routers, mobile phones, and even microwaves, can cause radio frequency interference (RFI), leading to that annoying buzz.

-The Noise Floor: Every electronic device, including your home music system, has a baseline noise level.
-When amplified, this noise floor becomes noticeable.
+Every electronic device, including your home music system, has a baseline noise level known as the noise floor.
+When the system is amplified, this noise floor can become noticeable.

-Eliminating these noises involves a combination of savvy technical solutions and simple setup adjustments:
+Eliminating buzzing noises and static involves a combination of savvy technical solutions and simple setup adjustments:

 Invest in Quality Cables: High-quality, shielded cables, especially for your 3.5mm line out, can significantly reduce electromagnetic interference.

-Strategic Placement of Equipment: Keep your home music system away from potential sources of RF interference.
+Strategic Placement of Equipment: Keep your speakers away from potential sources of RF interference, such as a cellphone.

 Unified Power Sources: Connecting your audio source and system to the same power strip can help resolve ground loop issues.